federgraph/RiggVar-RG38/README.md

 ## License

-I have picked GPL 3.0 as a license because I mean it, and because I want the application to have a long life.

 The *library* code for the RiggVar Model (TRigg) shall always be GPL only, and a complete application that you build with it should always have the same license.

-Since this is a complete application, it contains a number of reusable pieces of original code, besides the computation for the RiggVar model.
-Next to the documentation drawings there is the button frame with the integrated touch bar elements, which could be regarded as a reusable piece.
-I originally created the button frame feature for the federgraph application and I use it in many projects already.
-I understand that it can now be used in your GPL project - since I have published it here - but it cannot be reused in your closed source project.

-## Contributions are welcome

-There is still a lot of work to do, for example:

-- Change the text for the key terms and let me look at the changes.
-- Provide better default data that is closer to reality.
-- Build a lightweight version and test on other targets.
-- Find a new use case and describe it.

-The standard use case for the application is of educational type.
-It shows how the 420 Rigg behaves in principle.
-To work with concrete values for *your boat* requires more *work*.

-I am still waiting for the 470 folks to adapt the application to fit the bigger boat.

 ## Related projects